Multi-sample analyses

 Background on compositional effect

-As mentioned before, in DA we don’t normalize our data with calcNormFactors function, because this approach considers that most of the input features do not vary between conditions.
-This cannot be applied to DA analysis because we have a small number of cell populations that all can change due to the treatment.
-This means that here we will normalize only for library depth, which in pseudo-bulk data means by the total number of cells in each sample (cell type).
+We don’t normalize the abundance data with the calcNormFactors function, as this would implicitly work under the assumption that most of the input features do not vary between conditions.
+This is typically not a reasonable assumption for cell type abundances as we often only have a few different cell populations that all can change with different experimental conditions.
+This means that here we will not normalize for library size, which in abundance data corresponds to the total number of cells in each sample (cell type).

-On the other hand, this can lead our data to be susceptible to compositional effect.
+However, this can lead our data to be susceptible to compositional effects.
 “Compositional” refers to the fact that the cluster abundances in a sample are not independent of one another because each cell type is effectively competing for space in the sample.
 They behave like proportions in that they must sum to 1.
-If cell type A abundance increases in a new condition, that means we’ll observe less of everything else, even if everything else is unaffected by the new condition.
+If the abundance of cell type A increases under a certain condition, we consequenlty observe less abundance of all other cell types, even if all other cell types are not directly affected by this condition.

 We now look at different approaches for handling the compositional effect.